7 Day Guided Walking Tour – Wicklow

 - Situated in very rural area high in the Wicklow Mountains

-- 6 nights bed and breakfast, evening meals and pack lunch
+- 6 nights bed and breakfast, evening meals and packed lunch

 - 5 fully guided walks tailored to suit your preference